Abu Turab al-Zahiri: Birth and Family Background

+Scholarly Pursuits

-Zahiri traveled extensively in pursuit of Islamic manuscripts, which he often copied by hand due to lack of resources.
-During his younger years, he visited Western Europe, North Africa and the Middle East.
+Abu Turab traveled extensively in pursuit of Islamic manuscripts, which he often copied by hand due to a lack of resources.
+During his younger years, he visited Western Europe, North Africa, and the Middle East.
 He eventually ended up in Egypt, where he earned his master's and doctoral degrees at Al-Azhar University, and was also a student of fellow Hadith specialist Ahmad Muhammad Shakir.
-Later, Zahiri settled down in Saudi Arabia in 1948 at the behest of first King of Saudi Arabia Ibn Saud, who requested that Zahiri teach Muslim theology in Mecca's Masjid al-Haram, the holiest site in Islam.
-Zahiri's best known student was Abu Abd al-Rahman Ibn Aqil al-Zahiri, who shared Zahiri's pen name due to their adherence to the Zahirite school of Islamic law.
-Zahiri also had a friendship with fellow foreigner in Saudi Arabia, Abdallah Bin Bayyah.
+Later, Zahiri settled down in Saudi Arabia in 1948 at the behest of first King of Saudi Arabia Ibn Saud, who requested that Abu Turab teach Muslim theology in Mecca's Masjid al-Haram, the holiest site in Islam along with his father Abdul Haqq Al-Hashemi.
+Zahiri's best-known student was Abu Abd al-Rahman Ibn Aqil al-Zahiri, who shared Abu Turab's pen name due to their adherence to the Zahirite school of Islamic law.
+Zahiri also had a friendship with a fellow foreigners in Saudi Arabia, Abdallah Bin Bayyah.

+Death

-Zahiri died on Saturday morning, the 21st of Safar in 1423 Hijri, corresponding to 4 May 2002 Gregorian.
-While in his private library, Zahiri complained of paralysis in his feet to an aide.
-Prevented from pronouncing the Muslim testimony of faith due to aphasia, Zahiri died on his bed pointing toward the sky instead.
-He was buried in Mecca's historic Jannatul Mualla cemetery the next morning.
+Abu Turab died on Saturday morning, the 21st of Safar in 1423 Hijri, corresponding to 4 May 2002 Gregorian.
+While in his private library, Abu Turab complained of paralysis in his feet to an aide.
+Prevented from pronouncing the Muslim testimony of faith due to aphasia, Abu Turab died on his bed pointing toward the sky instead.
+The next morning, he was buried in Mecca's historic Jannatul Mualla cemetery.

 Works

-Zahiri authored roughly fifty published works.
+Abu Turab authored roughly fifty published works.
 Although he was fluent in Persian and Urdu and conversational in multiple Languages of India, most of his written work was in Arabic.